vlang/v/vlib/context/README.md

 derived from it are also canceled.

-The with_cancel, with_deadline, and with_timeout functions take a Context (the parent) and return a derived Context (the child) and a CancelFunc.
-Calling the CancelFunc cancels the child and its children, removes the parent's reference to the child, and stops any associated timers.
-Failing to call the CancelFunc leaks the child and its children until the parent is canceled or the timer fires.
+The with_cancel, with_deadline, and with_timeout functions take a Context (the parent) and return a derived Context (the child).
+Calling the cancel fucntion cancels the child and its children, removes the parent's reference to the child, and stops any associated timers.

 Programs that use Contexts should follow these rules to keep interfaces consistent across different modules.